ramnathv/corise-r-for-ds/notes/week-01/04-transforming-data/04-transforming-data.md

 You might have noticed a small difference between the `summarize` step in these two examples.
 In the first example with the `diamonds` data, we set `.groups = "drop"`.
-This was done to drop the grouping, since we wanted to get the top 5 rows overall.
-In the second example with the `babynames` data, we don’t set `.groups = "drop"`.
+This was done to drop all grouping variables, since we wanted to get the top 5 rows overall.

+In the second example with the `babynames` data, we set `.groups = "drop_last"`.
 This results in the data still being grouped by the `sex` variable and that is perfect as the `slice_max()` function can then get us the top 5 names for each `sex`.
+Note that `.groups = "drop_last"` is the default behavior of the `summarize()` function.
+However, it is always best to be explicit about it, in order to avoid nasty surprises.

 Once again, this is just the trailer, and we will learn a lot more about data aggregation in later lessons.
 The major point I want to emphasize